Learn how to create and manage Object Storage buckets and objects.

 To upload an object:

-Click on the name of your container
+Click on the name of your container, then click + Add objects.

 Downloading an object from a bucket